 To accomplish this work, officially known as a "consultation," the BLM and the Services worked closely during the planning process, during the preparation of Draft and Final Environmental Impact Statements (EIS), and during the preparation of Biological Assessments (BAs).
 This consultation process has occurred in parallel with the evaluation of RMP alternatives and the Proposed RMP.

-The information in the BAs will be used by the Services to determine effects of the final RMPs on threatened and endangered species and their critical habitats.
-The Services each publish their results in a Biological Opinion (BiOp) for species and critical habitat under their respective jurisdictions.
+The information in the BAs was used by the Services to determine effects of the Proposed RMP on threatened and endangered species and their critical habitats.
+You can download the BAs below.

+For more information, the signed ESA Consultation Agreement is available to be read here (PDF).
 To learn more about the intersection between the NEPA planning and ESA Consultation processes, check out the Integrated NEPA and ESA Timeline (PDF).

 Below are the comments received from our federal consulting agencies on the Draft RMP/EIS, including the Environmental Protection Agency (EPA), the Fish and Wildlife Service (FWS), and the National Marine Fisheries Service (NMFS).
 Responses to substantive comments included in these letters will be published in the BLM's Proposed RMP/Final EIS.